MarcusNotheis/dkomsv-2020-ui5-webcomponents-template/docs/Step8_Products-Table.md

 ```

 The `AnalyticalTable` Component has two required props: `columns` and `data`.
-The `data` prop is accepting in array containing the row data, so we can use our `products.json` for that.
+The `data` prop is accepting an array containing the row data, so we can use our `products.json` for that.
 In order to configure the visible columns, we have to create a `columns` array which is defining the behaviour of the columns.
-Each entry in the `columns` array must have a `Header` property (can be a string our a React Component), and and `accessor`.
+Each entry in the `columns` array must have a `Header` property (can be a string or a React Component) and an `accessor`.
 The `accessor` is used for accessing the data out of each entry of the `data` array.

 So now let's add our table: